 A radio button is a small, circular button followed by a title.
-Radio buttons are typically presented in groups of between two and five to provide the user with a set of mutually exclusive but related choices.
+Typically presented in groups of two to five, radio buttons provide the user a set of related but mutually exclusive choices.
 A radio button’s state is either on (a filled circle) or off (an empty circle).

 A radio button can also permit a mixed state (a circle containing a dash) that’s partially on and partially off.
-This use case is rare, however.
-Generally, checkboxes are used when a mixed state is required.
+However, it’s better to use checkboxes when your app requires a mixed state.

 Give radio buttons meaningful titles.
 Each radio button’s title should clearly describe the effect of choosing it.
 Generally, use sentence style capitalization without ending punctuation.